Saxon Mill

-The Saxon Mill is a former mill at Guy's Cliffe, Warwickshire, England, situated about one mile northeast of the town of Warwick.
+The Saxon Mill is a former watermill, miller's house, and warehouse at Guy's Cliffe, in Warwickshire, England.
+It is situiated on the Coventry Road (A429) about one mile northeast of the town of Warwick.
 It is now a restaurant and bar.
 It is on the River Avon and it has a water wheel, although a larger waterwheel has gone.
 At the rear of the mill, there is a pedestrian footbridge and weir crossing the River Avon towards Old Milverton.
-The building has been designated as a Grade II listed building on the National Heritage List for England since 1951.
+The building has been designated as a Grade II listed building on the National Heritage List for England since 20 August 1951.